What if there was a way to get immunized against addictions? With no risk or downside, just upside and positive benefits?

 Why We Do What We Do

-For example, when people abuse alcohol, they do it for specific inner reasons, which they may or may not understand.
-Something inside creates a need which they believe they can address by drinking.
-They don’t see alcohol as the problem–they see it as the solution!
+For example, when people abuse alcohol, they do it for inner reasons which they may or may not understand.
+Something inside creates a need they believe they can address by drinking.
+They don’t see alcohol as the problem—it is the solution!

 Because we do the things we do for a reason:

-• Learned behaviors – We all have inner issues that affect us negatively, and we must learn to deal with them in a healthy manner, or they will lead to troubles.
+- Learned behaviors – We all have inner issues that affect us negatively, and either we learn to deal with them in a healthy manner or they will lead to additional troubles.

 “We are addicted to our thoughts.
 We cannot change anything if we cannot change our thinking.”
 (Santosh Kalwar)

-Root cause issues such as entitlement, pride, and resentment lead to bigger problems if left untreated, but there are behaviors we can adopt to immunize ourselves against them:
+Root cause issues such as entitlement, pride, and resentment lead to bigger problems if left untreated, but there are positive behaviors we can adopt to immunize ourselves against them.
+A few examples include:

-• Forgiving others is a vaccine for resentment.
+- Forgiving others regularly is a vaccine for resentment.

 This doesn’t mean we won’t face trials in life, because we will.
-But we can lessen the odds of facing problems that we bring on ourselves.
-And if we do encounter issues, with the right preparation ahead of time, we can at least work through them more quickly.
+But we can lessen the odds of facing problems we bring on ourselves.
+And if we do encounter issues, with the right preparation ahead of time, we can work through them more quickly.

 “No temptation has seized you except what is common to man.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can stand up under it.”
 (1 Corinthians 9:13)